-in the medium to long term, which is in contrast to output responses.
+Next, we investigate time variation of exchange rate responses that are provided in Fig. 5.
+Here we observe that responses vary considerably for western European economies but mainly so in the medium to long term, which is in contrast with output responses.
 Consistent with our previous assessment, currencies in emerging Asia show smaller reactions to the US monetary policy shock.
-The plot reveals that this finding holds true throughout the sample period.
+Fig. 5 reveals that this finding holds true throughout the sample period.
 Latin American currencies, by contrast, show again strong reactions and impulse responses vary throughout the impulse response horizon.

-Next, Figure 6 shows the responses of equity prices.
+Next, Fig. 6 shows the responses of equity prices.
 Inspecting the shape of equity price responses yields a very homogeneous picture.
-Throughout all regions, we observe substantial variation of responses up to ten quarters.
-The strongest (i.e., most negative) responses are obtained for the beginning of the sample period.
-Also the variation of responses over the sample period for a given country is much larger compared to output responses, which indicates a considerable degree of time variation.
+Throughout all regions, we observe substantial variation of responses up to 10 quarters.
+The strongest (i.e. most negative) responses are obtained for the beginning of the sample period.
+Also the variation of responses over the sample period for a given country is much larger compared with output responses, which indicates a considerable degree of time variation.

 Last, we aim to answer the question whether international spillovers have strengthened or weakened over time.
-For that matter we assess time profiles of international trough output and equity price effects and the peak effect (i.e., maximum depreciation against the US dollar) of international exchange rates.
-Simple cross-country averages are depicted in Figure 7 below.
+For that matter we assess time profiles of international trough output and equity price effects and the peak effect (i.e. maximum depreciation against the US dollar) of international exchange rates.
+Simple cross-country averages are depicted in Fig. 7.